theNewDynamic/oregonsadventurecoast.com/content/sitepages/christmas-at-the-coast-home-decoration-light-tour.md

 ---
 <div style="text-align:center; margin:20px auto 0px auto;"><img src="/img/catc-form-header-695x322-v02.jpg" alt="Christmas at the Coast Participation Sign Up"></div>

 <p style="width:675px; text-align: center; margin:0px auto; font-size: 1.5em;"><strong>We invite our neighbors in Coos Bay, North Bend and Charleston, and communities around the Bay Area to participate in the First Christmas on the Coast!
-From Thanksgiving to New Year's Eve.</strong></p>
+Event will run Thanksgiving to New Year's Eve.</strong></p>

 {{< spacer 25 >}}